Torremolinos: Pre-Roman

 According to Ptolemy, Phoenicians built the city of Saduce next to Torremolinos.
 The Romans constructed a road to connect Gades (Cádiz) with Malaca (Málaga).
-In the 1990s a Roman necropolis was discovered with 23 graves at the "San Luis build" at Cantabria's square, which confirm the existence of village with 2000 years old.
+In the 1990s a Roman necropolis was discovered with 23 graves at the "San Luis build" at Cantabria's square, which confirm the existence of a village of about 2000 years old.

 Middle Ages

 Around 1300, the Muslim dynasty of the "Nazríes", which governed Málaga between the 13th and 15th centuries, built the defensive tower that can be seen at the end of San Miguel Street.
-The tower is 12 meters (39’37 ft.) tall and was built with earth.
+The tower is 12 metres high and was built with earth.
 It is composed of two floors and watch windows to the sea and a terrace.

 Before French revolution

 After the Christians conquered the kingdom of Granada, Torremolinos was attacked by pirates until the 18th century.

 During the War of Spanish succession, an Anglo-Dutch fleet, commanded by the British Admiral George Rooke, looted and burned the houses and mills and destroyed all of Torremolinos.
 A census of 1769 shows a population of 106 people.